openforcefield/openff-nagl/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with GNN Charge Models.
+This page details how to get started with OpenFF NAGL.